Dagait/TES5-TrueFactionSystem/README.md

 # True Faction System (TFS)

+> ⚠️ **Warning: This mod is still a WIP and might break some quests.
+Use with caution!**

 The **True Faction System** is an SKSE plugin for Skyrim Special Edition that allows the player to act as a member of various factions depending on the armor worn.
 The plugin uses dynamic faction recognition based on faction armors and adjusts NPC behavior accordingly.

 ## Features